hyperjumptech/grule-rule-engine/docs/GRL_Literals_en.md

 ## Number Literals

-GRL follows numbering literal as specified by Golang specification as best as it can.
+GRL follows literal numbering as specified by the Golang specification as best as it can.
 It understands various numbers notation such as Base10 (Decimals), Base8 (Octal) and Base16 (Hex).
-Base(2) (Binnary) is not yet implemented.
+Base2 (Binary) is not yet implemented.

 ### Integer Literal